 Grants are available for PCCs towards the eligible costs of essential fabric repairs in architecturally or historically significant Anglican churches in England, Wales, Scotland and Northern Ireland.
 The grants are offered by The Wolfson Foundation and ChurchCare in partnership.

-Next closing date: Monday 12 September 2016 for a December funding decision.
+Next closing date: 28 January 2019 for a June funding decision

 There are two application deadlines each year, in spring and autumn, with grants awarded in June and December respectively.